xmos/lib_awe/doc/user_guide/index.rst

 All of the above threads for the core lib_awe need to be placed on the same tile.
 Since the majority of one tile's RAM and threads are used by lib_awe it is typical to dedicate one tile to lib_awe and use the other tile for application logic.
 However, low-memory usage tasks such as I2S may also be placed on the lib_awe tile (when required by hardware IO constraints) and this is demonstrated in the USB Audio Example.

+An additional thread may be used in the case where the AWE Flash File System (FFS) is enabled.
+In this case it acts as a remote flash server meaning that the AWE Core and the flash memory may exist on different tiles.
+Use of the FFS is optional and can be enable or disabled using defines (see API).
+The flash server makes use of the API provided in the XMOS tools ``quadflashlib.h``.
+Documentation regarding this can be found in the `XTC tools manual <https://www.xmos.com/documentation/XM-014363-PC-9/html/tools-guide/tools-ref/libraries/libflash-api/libflash-api.html>`_.

 Lib_awe API
 -----------